p55t/aws-deepracer-workshops/Workshops/2019-AWSSummits-AWSDeepRacerService/Lab2_Sagemaker/lab2-sagemaker.md

-> Hands-on Exercise 3: Distributed AWS DeepRacer RL Training using
+# Hands-on Exercise 3: Distributed AWS DeepRacer RL Training using
-> Amazon SageMaker and AWS RoboMaker
+# Amazon SageMaker and AWS RoboMaker

 Overview
 ========

-> In this exercise, you will train your [AWS DeepRacer]{.underline}
-> using reinforcement learning (RL), Amazon SageMaker RL, and the AWS
-> RoboMaker 3D driving simulator.
-AWS DeepRacer uses [Amazon
-> SageMaker]{.underline} to build and train its reinforcement learning
-> models and [AWS RoboMaker]{.underline} to create the virtual simulator
-> that serves as the environment the car interacts with.
+In this exercise, you will train your [AWS DeepRacer] using reinforcement learning (RL), Amazon SageMaker RL, and the AWS RoboMaker 3D driving simulator.
+AWS DeepRacer uses [Amazon SageMaker] to build and train its reinforcement learning models and [AWS RoboMaker] to create the virtual simulator that serves as the environment the car interacts with.

->
-> Unlike the first two exercises, where you used the AWS DeepRacer
-> console UI to build, train, and evaluate models, in this exercise,
-> you\'ll interact directly with Amazon SageMaker and AWS RoboMaker.
-In
-> doing so, you will gain more control over the process of model
-> training, tuning, and simulation.
+Unlike the first two exercises, where you used the AWS DeepRacer console UI to build, train, and evaluate models, in this exercise, you\'ll interact directly with Amazon SageMaker and AWS RoboMaker.
+In doing so, you will gain more control over the process of model training, tuning, and simulation.
->

 > \*Note: This exercise is designed to be completed in your AWS account.
 > AWS DeepRacer is part of AWS Free Tier, so you can get started with
 > the service at no cost.
 For the first month after sign-up, you are